Iron Chef: United States reception, International Syndication, and U.S. streaming

-International syndication
+The Japanese channel SKY PerfecTV! has aired extended uncut versions (meaning with the complete hour-long cooking time) of some of the 1994-middle of 1995 episodes, consisting of footage that was not seen on Fuji TV when they originally aired.
+These extended versions ran for 85 minutes without commercials.
+Regular episodes were 37 minutes and 30 seconds minus commercials (25 minutes early on), with 48 minutes being typically edited out.

 The show was presented in the United States and Canada on the Food Network, dubbed and/or subtitled into English.
-It is also actively broadcast on SBS TV in Australia.
-In the case of SBS, this is unusual as the network has a policy favouring in-house subtitling.
-It may be felt that the tone given to the show by its American dub is essential to its charms, heightened perhaps by the fact that in most episodes, the flamboyant Chairman is subtitled instead of dubbed.
-However, episodes aired since February 2009 have seen the Chairman's voice dubbed rather than subtitled as was the case in previous airings, except when he sends the chefs into battle.
+It was also broadcast on SBS TV in Australia.
+In the case of SBS, this is unusual as the network has a policy favoring in-house subtitling of acquired programs; it may be felt that the tone given to the show by its American dub is essential to its charms, heightened perhaps by the fact that in most episodes, the flamboyant chairman is subtitled instead of dubbed.

-The show was broadcast on the Finnish channel SubTV, and the Swedish channel TV400 (TV4).
-Iron Chef was also broadcast on Challenge in the UK in 2003 and 2004, as part of its "Japanese Christmas Cracker" and "Japanorama" strands.
+The show was also broadcast on the Finnish channel SubTV, and the Swedish channel TV400 (TV4).
+Iron Chef was broadcast on Challenge in the UK in 2003 and 2004, as part of its "Japanese Christmas Cracker" and "Japanorama" strands.

-The show had again aired in the U.S. on the Fine Living Network from May 5, 2008, until the channel went off the air on May 30, 2010; however, the music from earlier broadcasts, taken from the film Backdraft, had been replaced due to music-licensing issues with NBC Universal.
+The show had again aired in the U.S. on the Fine Living Network from May 5, 2008, until the channel went off the air on May 30, 2010; however, the music from earlier broadcasts, taken from international films such as Backdraft and A Zed & Two Noughts, had been replaced due to music-licensing issues with NBC Universal.
 The Cooking Channel picked up the series on June 1, 2010, when it replaced Fine Living.
 The stations that have carried the series, Fine Living, Cooking Channel, and Food Network, are all owned by Scripps Networks Interactive.

 FilmRise acquired the exclusive rights to the original Iron Chef episodes in October 2021.
 The following month, episodes began streaming for free on Paramount's Pluto TV service.

-U.S. streaming

 Since the acquisition by FilmRise, Iron Chef has begun to appear on U.S. Streaming services.
 As of June 2022, this includes FuboTV, PlutoTV, Peacock and Amazon Prime (via Freevee).
-These episodes are not presented in strict broadcast order.
-These episodes are dubbed and have different music than the original broadcasts.
-It is unclear if these are all of the dubbed episodes that were made.
+These episodes are not presented in strict broadcast order; they are dubbed and have different music than the original broadcasts.
+Two episodes with Masahiko Kondo as a Judge that were shown on Food Network were not listed on FilmRise.

-For Amazon Freevee at least, the correct mapping of seasons/episodes to chronological broadcast order are (original episode information from List of Iron Chef episodes:

-Also Season 4 Episodes 1 - 2 are retrospective episodes on the history of Iron Chef Japanese Rokusaburo Michiba (Season 4 Episode 1) and Iron Chefs Chinese Chen Kenichi and French Hiroyuki Sakai (Season 4 Episode 2) that were apparently made for US audiences and not part of the original Japanese broadcast.

 Notable challengers

 Certain challengers have made repeat appearances, or have been particularly memorable (including if they were the lone chefs specializing in their particular cuisines in the show's history).

-(Japanese names are not in the traditional Japanese style [i.e. family name first] but have been written in standard European style [i.e. family name last].)
+(Japanese names are not in the traditional Japanese style [i.e. family name first] but have been written in standard western style [i.e. family name last].)